 - Inflammation of liver or bile ducts

-- Inflammation of eyes, skin and joints
+- Inflammation of eyes, skin, and joints

 - Delayed growth or sexual development in children

-When severe symptoms occur such as blood in stool, abdominal pain, non-stop diarrhea, unexplained fever and weight loss, it is time to see a doctor.
+When severe symptoms occur such as blood in stool, abdominal pain, non-stop diarrhea, unexplained fever, and weight loss, it is time to see a doctor.

 How do people get this disease?

-Since it is unknown as to how Crohn’s came to be, there are numerous factors that play a role in its development.
-When your immune system is not functioning well, the body can easily contract virus or bacteria in the environment.
+Since it is unknown how Crohn’s came to be, there are numerous factors that play a role in its development.
+When your immune system is not functioning well, the body can easily contract viruses or bacteria in the environment.
 So when the immune system tries to fight the foreign microorganism, an abnormal response would be to attack the cells found in the digestive tract.
 This triggers Crohn’s disease.

 Some researchers also point out heredity.
 Crohn’s is commonly found in people who have family members with the disease.
-Genes, in turn play a big role in making people susceptible to Crohn’s.
+Genes, in turn, play a big role in making people susceptible to Crohn’s.

 Complications of Crohn’s disease

 Just like other gastrointestinal diseases, Crohn’s may eventually lead to other complications.
 One of which is bowel obstruction.
 Over time, the inner parts of the bowel can scar and eventually narrow which can block the flow of contents from the digestive tract.
-This obstruction will eventually need a surgery.
+This obstruction will eventually need surgery.